GoncaloCJG/GoncaloCJG.github.io/about.md

   <p>Hi, I'm Gonçalo! <br>
   <br>
-  I'm a Medical Imaging and Radiotherapy Technician.
-Currently, I'm working at Cleerly as a Radiology Technician and about to start my Master's Degree in Biomedical Engineering at ISEL (Instituto Superior de Engenharia de Lisboa).<br>
+  I'm a Medical Imaging and Radiotherapy Technologist.
+Currently, I'm working at Cleerly as a Radiology Technologist and about to start my Master's Degree in Biomedical Engineering at ISEL (Instituto Superior de Engenharia de Lisboa).<br>
   <br>
   I'm fascinated by new and innovative ways that bring AI and Medicine together.
 I believe that in the future both worlds can benefit a lot from each other. <br>
   <br>